 - Battery & Range: 26Ah Lithium-ion, 60 miles range

-- Extras: Aluminum alloy, IP65 waterproof, throttle with display, foldable, anti-theft warning, front & brake light, USB charging
+- Extras: Aluminum alloy, IP65 waterproof, throttle with display, foldable, anti-theft warning, front & brake light, USB charging.
+A great electric scooter with seat for adults.

 The Q1Hummer can take a maximum load of 550 lbs.
 The heart is an 800W brushless motor with a top speed of 35 miles per hour.
 The lithium-ion battery has a high capacity of 26Ah, which gives you a range of 60+ miles before you need to recharge.
 While riding, a USB plug allows you to charge a mobile device from the battery.